How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 Although, I think for my friends this deal was more of a last minute thing.
 The others who came to Skiathos stayed in the hotel across from me and it was much more luxurious from what I could tell and they paid the same price.

-I think that you can actually book here much cheaper but you have to book many months in advance.
+I think that you can actually book here much cheaper but to do so you have to book many months in advance.
 This is the best way I think – I know it is annoying waiting but perhaps you could find a cheap city break somewhere else in the meantime.

-It is worth the wait as for 1 year in the future looking now I can see on Jet2 Holidays that you can get a package deal to Skiathos for around £650 per person.
+It is worth the wait I think though.
+I can see that for 1 year in the future on Jet2 Holidays that you can get a package deal to Skiathos for around £650 per person.
+Still not really my Idea of cheap but I think it is worth it.

 The Best Skiathos and Sporades Tours

 When visiting Skiathos and the Sporades, there are several amazing tours that highlight the beauty, history, and natural charm of these islands.
-Here are some of the best tours to book:
+Some of the best tours to book are…

 1. Boat Tours Around the Sporades